Opinion | A scorching reply to Georgia’s vile new voting law unmasks a big GOP lie

 Meanwhile, bans on sharing food and water target the fact that voting lines and wait times tend to be longer in African American areas.
 And Black voters are disproportionately less likely to have the right ID to qualify to vote by mail, the lawsuit argues.

-The critical point is that the past election worked, due to the very things Republicans now want to curb.
+The critical point is that the past election worked, due to the very practices Republicans now want to curb.
 Organizers distributed food and water, enabling voters to brave lines.
 Election officials used expanded vote-by-mail, drop boxes and mobile units to facilitate pandemic voting.

 “This successful mobilization was widely heralded as crucial in facilitating Black voter turnout,” the lawsuit notes.
 Which is precisely the problem, the lawsuit argues: What Republicans want to avert is another such “successful mobilization.”